ibm-cloud-architecture/refarch-asset-analytics/asset-dashboard-bff/README.md

 ### Features:
 * [Serve the Angular](#springboot-serving-angular) single page application.
+* Integrate with asset management microservice deployed in kubernetes cluster.
 * Consume event from Kafka and push them to User Interface

 ## Solution components